 On this page, learn more about:

 The assessment exercises and scoring criteria were developed by a committee of reading and measurement experts to capture the goals of the framework.
 The framework, which describes the goals of the reading assessment and what kind of exercises it ought to feature, was created by the Board through a development process involving reading teachers and researchers, measurement experts, policymakers, and members of the general public.
-This framework shaped the 2009 and 2011 reading assessments.
-The NAEP Reading Committee was instrumental in developing new material for the 2011 assessment, guided by the framework.
+The most recent version of the reading framework shaped the 2009, 2011, 2013, and 2015 assessments.
+The NAEP Reading Committee was instrumental in developing new material for the 2015 assessment, guided by the framework.

 The framework describes the types of texts and questions to be included in the assessment, as well as how the questions should be designed and scored.
 The framework specifies the use of